MaxBly/spotibly/README.md

 You'll need to launch this deamon a reboot at 00:00

-`npm i` to install dependencies, this will ask you your spotify app ids (`client_id`, `client_secret` and `redirect_uri`) and this app needs also your `spotify username` and your `spotify playback device app name`
+`npm i` to install dependencies, this will ask you your spotify app ids (`client_id`, `client_secret` and `redirect_uri`) and this app needs also your `spotify username` and your `spotify playback device sname`

 Then you can goto http://localhost:7800/ to connect your spotify account Then you can goto http://localhost:7800/spotibly/settings/pannel to configure settings